laurent85v/archuseriso/readme.md

       git clone https://github.com/laurent85v/archuseriso.git
       sudo make -C archuseriso install

-The online built images on the http://dl.gnutux.fr/archuseriso download page include archuseriso.
-This allows building your disk image from the Live system without having to install archuseriso on your own computer.
+The online built images on the download page http://dl.gnutux.fr/archuseriso include archuseriso.
+This allows building your disk image from the live medium without having to install archuseriso.

 Note that archuseriso was designed for Arch Linux and has not been tested on Arch Linux derivatives.